 The motto 'Suaviter in Modo, Fortiter in Re' (Gentle in Manner, Resolute in Deed) originated with Claudio Acquaviva, a 16th-century Jesuit priest.
 It was subsequently adopted by several organisations, including the WRAC.

-By 1991, many WRAC officers and servicewomen were serving with other regiments.
+By 1991, most WRAC officers and servicewomen were serving with other regiments.
 By the end of that year, they had been formally transferred to those units.

 What was left of the WRAC was mainly made up of pay clerks.
-When the corps disbanded in 1992, these became part of the Staff and Personnel Branch within the new Adjutant General's Corps.
+When the corps disbanded in 1992, these became part of the Staff and Personnel Branch within the new Adjutant General's Corps, formed in April 1992.